jackwarner/frigg/README.md

 # How to use it
 Frigg is built with the [Serverless Framework](https://serverless.com/) - see their documentation for more about the tool and how to use it.

-To deploy Frigg to your AWS environment simply use your favorite CI/CD tools (this project unironically uses [Travis-CI](https://travis-ci.org/manwaring/odin)) or even deploy manually from your desktop using the command `sls deploy`.

 After deploying Frigg you will need to take the endpoint and secret token and use it to register a webhook in your GitHub organization.

 # Architecture overview